Understanding Types of Tilt Sensors : Working Principle & Key Applications

 • Four tilt switches are used in game controller with a joystick

-Following are the types of tilt sensors based on their construction and principles of operation.
-Let us understand tilt sensor working principle.
+Following are some of the types of tilt sensors based on their constructions and working principles.

 • Single axis, single output: The sensor responds to being tilted around one horizontal axis, relative to the downward force of gravity.